|FOR PET OWNERS||CLINICAL SERVICES||VETERINARY PROFESSIONALS||NEWS||CONTACT US||REQUEST FORMS||JOIN OUR TEAM|

-The thought of your pet suffering a stroke may be frightening - but you should not be alarmed - strokes are often not as debilitating in animals as they are in people.
-With appropriate care your pet may do very well.
+The thought of your pet suffering a stroke may be frightening - but you should not be alarmed - strokes in dogs and cats are often not as debilitating as they are in people.
+With appropriate care, your pet may do very well.

 More than any other organ, the brain relies on a constant blood supply to bring oxygen and nutrients and to remove waste products.
 If the blood supply to the brain fails brain function is severely disrupted (ischaemia) or parts of the brain destroyed (infarct) in a specific region of the brain fed by the affected artery.